Skip to main content

 • the activity is fairly distributed across patient groups

 If the service evaluation request is from an external source, arrangements should be made for appropriate access to the trust; this will vary dependent on the proposed evaluation.
-The Research team will be responsible for ensuring any checks are made and issuing appropriate letters of access to individuals.
-Access is granted to clinical areas and confidential data on the understanding that the trust’s policies are adhered to and the trust standards are maintained and protected.
-If required, the Research team will facilitate an information sharing agreement
+The research governance team will be responsible for ensuring checks are made and issuing appropriate letters of access to individuals.
+Access is granted to clinical areas and confidential data on the understanding that the trust’s policies are adhered to and the trust standards are maintained and protected (see research passport, honorary collaboration contract, honorary research contract, letter of access procedure)

 Following completion, the care group holds responsibility to determine appropriate dissemination and publication.
 For commissioner-initiated studies, commissioners should ensure the dissemination plan is agreed via the care group from either the director of nursing or medical director.